 So’s Judy goes on,

 “She has the greenest eyes you have ever seen.
 She has long, beautiful red hair.
 She has a great figure.
 She must be an aerobics instructor.
 Perfect, white teeth.
 She is adorable, but I think she is shy!
 She doesn’t talk very much.”

-I was thinking, and there must be something wrong.
-I mean, she must snore or have really bad breath, you know?
+I was thinking, there must be something wrong.
+I mean, Melody must snore or have really bad breath, you know?

 Or maybe, she is a successful serial killer.

 Like that woman upstate, Ya know, that kept marrying guys, getting them to sign over assets, then putting arsenic into their coffee.